TheTractorHacker/Visual_Basic_RFID_Database/README.md

-# Visual_Basic_RFID_Database
-RFID Attendance is a software application developed by TagWave Technologies for managing attendance using RFID technology.
-This software allows users to efficiently track and record attendance by scanning RFID tags, making it ideal for educational institutions, workplaces, and events.

-RFID Reader must be Plug and Play USB(Universal Serial Bus): It must ask keyboard input!

-Features
-RFID Tag Scanning: Quickly scan and log attendance using RFID tags.
-User Management: Easily manage users and their RFID tags.
-Attendance Reports: Generate and export attendance reports for analysis.
-User-Friendly Interface: Simple and intuitive interface for easy use.
-System Requirements
-Operating System: Windows 10 or later
-Processor: 1 GHz or faster
-Memory: 2 GB RAM or more
-Storage: 100 MB of available space
-.NET Framework: .NET Framework 4.6.1 or later Installation Instructions

-Download the Installer:
-Download the latest version of the RFID Attendance installer from the official website or from the provided link.

-Run the Installer:
-Double-click the downloaded .exe file to launch the installer.
-Follow the on-screen instructions to complete the installation.

-License Agreement:
-Read the License Agreement carefully during installation.
-You must accept the terms and conditions to proceed with the installation.

-Installation Directory:
-Choose the installation directory or use the default directory provided by the installer.

-Finish Installation:
-Once the installation is complete, you can launch RFID Attendance from the Start Menu or Desktop shortcut.
-Getting Started

-Launch the Software:
-Open RFID Attendance from the Start Menu or Desktop shortcut.

-Set Up Users:
-Add users and assign RFID tags to them through the user management interface.

-Track Attendance:
-Use the RFID scanner to track attendance by scanning users' RFID tags.

-Generate Reports:
-Use the reporting feature to generate attendance reports for a selected date range.

-Troubleshooting

-RFID Reader Not Detected:
-Ensure that the RFID reader is properly connected to the computer.
-Check that the necessary drivers are installed.

-Installation Issues:
-Ensure you have sufficient permissions to install software on your computer.
-Verify that your system meets the minimum requirements.
+# **Visual Basic RFID Attendance System**
+Developed by **Blake Foley**

+RFID Attendance is a modern software solution designed to streamline attendance tracking using RFID technology.
+Perfect for educational institutions, workplaces, and events, this application simplifies the process of recording and managing attendance with speed and accuracy.

+---

+## 🌟 **Features**
+- **RFID Tag Scanning**: Effortlessly scan and log attendance using RFID tags.
+- **User Management**: Add, edit, and manage users and their assigned RFID tags.
+- **Attendance Reports**: Generate, filter, and export attendance reports for seamless analysis.
+- **User-Friendly Interface**: Intuitive design for easy navigation and use.

+---

+## 🖥️ **System Requirements**
+- **Operating System**: Windows 10 or later
+- **Processor**: 1 GHz or faster
+- **Memory**: 2 GB RAM or more
+- **Storage**: 100 MB of available disk space (plus additional space for the database and web server requirements)
+- **Framework**: .NET Framework 4.6.1 or later
+- **RFID Reader**: USB Plug-and-Play (keyboard input required)
+- **Additional Software**:
+  - **SQL Database**: Any SQL-compatible database (e.g., MySQL, MariaDB, SQLite)
+  - **Web Server with PHP**: Required for the integrated web interface

+---

+## 📁 **Data Folder**
+- After installation, a **Data** folder is created on the desktop.
+This folder contains all the necessary SQL files and web files required by the application.
+- Ensure your SQL database and web server are properly configured to use these files and support the application.

+---

+## 📥 **Installation Instructions**

+1. **Download the Installer**
+   - Obtain the latest version of the installer from the official website or the provided link.

+2. **Run the Installer**
+   - Double-click the downloaded `.exe` file to start the installation process.
+   - Follow the on-screen instructions to proceed.

+3. **License Agreement**
+   - Review the License Agreement during installation.
+   - Accept the terms and conditions to continue.

+4. **Choose Installation Directory**
+   - Select a preferred installation directory or use the default option provided.

+5. **Complete Installation**
+   - Once installed, launch the software from the **Start Menu** or desktop shortcut.

+---

+## 🚀 **Getting Started**

+1. **Launch the Software**
+   Open RFID Attendance from the **Start Menu** or desktop shortcut.

+2. **Set Up Users**
+   Add users and assign RFID tags using the intuitive user management interface.

+3. **Track Attendance**
+   Use the RFID scanner to log attendance by scanning RFID tags.

+4. **Generate Reports**
+   Create detailed attendance reports for any date range and export them for further use.

+---

+## 🛠️ **Troubleshooting**

+### RFID Reader Not Detected
+- Ensure the RFID reader is securely connected to the computer.
+- Verify that all required drivers are properly installed.

+### Installation Issues
+- Confirm that you have administrative privileges to install software.
+- Check that your system meets the minimum requirements.

+### Web Interface or SQL Issues
+- Ensure your SQL database (e.g., MySQL, MariaDB, SQLite) is installed and configured correctly.
+- Import the SQL files from the **Data** folder into your database.
+- Configure the web files in the **Data** folder to work with your web server and PHP.

+---

+This documentation is now generic enough to accommodate any SQL database and is ready to be pasted into your GitHub README.md file.